DigitalHolography/Holovibes/DEVELOPERS.md

 An auto-discover function is already implemented.
 Just create a folder in the `tests/data/` folder.
 This is the name of your test.
-You shall put 2 or 3 files in the folder:
+You shall put 1 to 3 files in the folder:
-* a `input.holo` file as input
+* an optional `input.holo` file as input (if you provide no input, the default one in the input folder will be chosen)
 * a `ref.holo` file as intended output
 * an optional `holovibes.ini` config file for the parameters